How To Repair Alloy Wheels – A Quick Step-By-Step Guide

 Now sand the damaged the area with sandpaper.
 Ensure to wrap your sandpaper over small piece of wood and hold it comfortably in your hand.
 Continue sanding the alloy wheel until its surface becomes super smooth.

 If your car alloy wheel has got the stone cut and you are looking for ways on how to repair diamond cut alloy wheels, then go with the option of spot putty on scratched and cut region.
 Once the putty is dry, sand it out with a sandpaper to make it flawless.
-If you are not sure about this damage, then go with any well-known service of alloy repair in Manchester.
+If you are not sure about this damage, then get in touch with a professional like alloy repair in Bolton.

 2. Fix the Bends